system76/docs/content/linux-gaming.md

 Once <u>Battle.net</u> launches you can finish the World of Warcraft installation.

 **NOTE:** If you run two installer scripts for games from the same launcher application (e.g. <u>Battle.net</u>, <u>uPlay</u>, <u>EA Origin</u>, etc.) Lutris will install multiple copies of that launcher in separate folders inside the virtual `C:\` drive.
 This shouldn't prevent the games from being installed, just be mindful of hard drive space, and pay attention to where Lutris is installing game files.
-Overwatch could end up in the same general area as World of Warcraft, or in two seperate folders, each with their own <u>Battle.net</u> install.
+Overwatch could end up in the same general area as World of Warcraft, or in two separate folders, each with their own <u>Battle.net</u> install.
 This means that clicking on Overwatch, or World of Warcraft will both launch <u>Battle.net</u> but one may show Overwatch as installed, and the other may show only WoW as installed, or vice-versa.

 ![Lutris Installed Game](/images/linux-gaming/lutris-wow-installed.png)